Miserlou/Zappa/README.md

 ## Advanced Usage

-There are other settings that you can define in your local settings to change Zappa"s behavior.
+There are other settings that you can define in your local settings to change Zappa's behavior.
 Use these at your own risk!

 ```javascript
  {